pip-services/pip-services-docs/content/en/net/memcached/cache/memcached_cache.md

 #### Retrieve
 Retrieves a cached value from the cache using its key.
-If the value is missing in the cache or expired, it returns null.
+If the value is missing in the cache or has expired, it returns null.

 > `public override` Task\<T\> RetrieveAsync\<T\>(string correlationId, string key)